allegro/vaas/docs/documentation/protocol.md

 The PROPER_PROTOCOL_REDIRECT is called in RECV tag by default.

 After the tag will generate the synth (redirect code).
-We need to call explicitly when using anything else but the default VCL. it.
+We need to call explicitly when using anything else but the default VCL.
 To do that simply add:

 ```
 call protocol_redirect;